shreygoel09/FLaT/README.md

 # FLaT: Functional Langevin Transport

-This repository contains the code for **FLaT** (Functional Langevin Transport), a framework for goal-directed biological sequence generation via latent Langevin transport and Jacobian-informed decoding.
+This repository contains the code for **FLaT** (Functional Langevin Transport), a framework for goal-directed biological sequence generation via latent Langevin transport and Jacobian-informed decoding (pre-print and repo WIP).